bimurto/home/src/data/about.md

 - At class 5, I attended a nationwide scholarship exam in my country and somehow got first place among all other candidates in Bangladesh.
 I got to meet the Prime Minister of our country and got a medal from her.

 - At class 8, I got my first computer.
-I was a single core 2.8 GHz Pentium processor.
-We did not have internet and I only played games and watched movies on that.
+It was a single core 2.8 GHz Pentium processor.
+We did not have any internet and I only played games and watched movies on that.

 - After my SSC, we moved to Dhaka with my parents for my and my sister's education.
 My father got transferred to another district, but we stayed in Dhaka.
 I got admitted in the best Higher Secondary College in Bangladesh Notre Dame College.

 - I got my first phone after joining Notre Dame College.
 It was a BenQ branded phone with media playback support and a .3MP camera.
 I spent my 2 years by studying, doing quizzes, getting repeats in physics lab and making friends.

 - After my Higher Secondary Exam, I studied too hard for getting a chance to admit to the best engineering university in Bangladesh, BUET.
 Because of my hard work, I placed 84th at the admission exam and chose Computer Science for my